Behind Bars Bulletin

 From 1989 until now: Australia’s track record on children’s rights in detention under international law

-1989 marked a historic shift in the world’s commitment to children’s rights, when the international community decided to adopt the United Nations Convention on the Rights of the Child (‘CRC’).
-This convention, which has become the most ratified UN Convention in the world, signalled a worldwide recognition of the importance of protecting children from violence and exploitation.
+1989 marked a historic shift in the world’s commitment to children’s rights, when the international community decided to adopt the UNCRC.

 Joint NGO Report: Shining a light on Australia’s youth detention crisis.

-Last week, a coalition of over 150 NGOs across Australia submitted a joint report to the United Nations Human Rights Council detailing Australia’s human rights failures in anticipation of the 2026 Universal Periodic Review that highlighted the need for youth detention reform.
+A coalition of over 150 NGOs submitted a joint report to the United Nations Human Rights Council detailing Australia’s human rights failures.